Cookies on this website

 BSc MSc

-I am also a Research Fellow working as part of the QResearch team, which I joined in 2022.
-My research primarily focuses on uptake, safety and effectiveness of COVID-19 and other routine vaccines in different groups across the UK population, including people with blood cancer, immunocompromised people, children and pregnant people.
+I joined the department in 2022 as a Research Fellow in the QResearch team, based in the Primary Health Care Epidemiology group.
+My work primarily focused on uptake, safety and effectiveness of COVID-19 and other routine vaccines in different groups across the UK population, including people with blood cancer, immunocompromised people, children and pregnant people.

 Prior to joining the QResearch team I worked in the Nuffield Department of Women's and Reproductive Health, Oxford as a Statistical Programmer/Data Analyst, where my research focused on non-communicable diseases, including hypertension, cardiovascular disease and cancer.